Divide-By-0/blog/content/posts/zkemail.md

 Because the header contains a hash of the body of the email, you can also prove what the email says.
 So for instance, you could verify on-chain that you own a particular Twitter account by posting the DKIM signature from a Twitter verification email you received.

 # Problems with a naive implementation

 Unfortunately, there are a couple of problems with the approach of using standard public-key cryptography on-chain for this application.

 1. Calldata is too expensive.
 Verifying it on-chain will cost too much gas due to the sheer size of the input (calldata is 16 gas per byte, so even 50 kB of data is unacceptably expensive).
-This problem is not solved by L2s or sidechains (especially pre-danksharding): no matter what, you pay the cost of calldata to be posted on the L1.
+This problem is not solved by L2s or sidechains (especially pre-danksharding): no matter what, you pay the cost of (compressed) calldata to be posted on the L1, which is still massive.

 2. You want controllable privacy.
 For instance, you shouldn't have to give your email address if all you want to reveal is your Twitter username; you shouldn't have to provide the entire body of the email if you just want to prove that it contains a particular string.
 This is not solved by ZK-EVMs, since (as of this writing) no production ZK-EVMs make use of private data, although it's on the long-term roadmap of some.

 3. Verification is too expensive.
 The complexity of the signature verification algorithm itself is gas-intensive because it entails huge field exponentiations in Solidity, in a different field than Ethereum.
-(Unlike the other problems, however, this can be mitigated by an L2 built for proof verification.)
+(Unlike the other two problems, however, this can be mitigated by an L2 built for proof verification.)

 How do we solve all of these?
 Enter zero-knowledge proofs.

 # ZK Proof of Email Construction

 Zero-knowledge proofs let you prove that you know some information without revealing it.
 They have two key properties that we rely on here:

 1. Constant time and space verification cost (so that we can make the calldata much smaller; we don't have to post the whole email, just the small part we want to make public, e.g. a Twitter username).
 2. Controllable privacy: the ability to make some inputs to the computation public and others private.

-The next few sections will be technical -- if you're just interested in using this technology, skip to the end of the Regex section.

 Here's the fascinating part -- if we do this in ZK, we can design applications so that no one, not even the mailserver or keystroke tracker, can identify you as the email recipient, since you can keep your proof inputs private and our proof generation scripts and website can be run 100% clientside.

+The next few sections will be technical -- if you're just interested in using this technology, skip to the "How Serverless ZK Twitter Verification Works" section.

 ## ZK Circuit